An Easy One Day in Bruges Itinerary (2026)

 The canal network and bridges that run through Bruges are particularly pretty.
 From March to mid-November, depending on the weather, there are Bruges canal boat trips available for tourists.

-Running daily from 10am to 6pm, the boats regularly depart from five locations around the city and the trips last half an hour.
-As I experienced on my trip to Ghent, these guided boat tours are informative, fun and give you a unique perspective on the city and its impressive history.
-Tickets are €10.
+Running throughout the day, the boats regularly depart from five locations around the city and the trips last half an hour.
+These guided boat tours are informative, fun and give you a unique perspective on the city and its impressive history.

 As night falls, Bruges lights up, casting a magical warm glow across the medieval houses and canals.
 It’s so romantic and well worth staying until the evening to experience.